-Metstrade 2018: record attendance and a vibrant atmosphere
+Unstoppable Metstrade builds on success.
+Record attendance and a vibrant atmosphere in Amsterdam

 There are a select number of exhibitions and trade shows around the world that take on a life of their own, becoming essential global gathering points for all professionals in their sector.
 As one of this elite group, the Metstrade Show transforms the Dutch capital into the world’s central hub for the leisure marine industry for a week in mid-November each year.
 Even by its own high standards, however, the 31st edition offered an exceptional amount of business & networking opportunities and social gatherings.
 A uniquely convivial atmosphere made Metstrade 2018 an experience to remember for all who came to Amsterdam.